redpesk-devtools/kernel-config-optimization/README.md

-# linux boot time optimization
+# Optimizing Linux boot time

 This project focuses on optimizing the boot time of Linux systems, including improvements for U-Boot, the Linux kernel, and systemd.
 It provides recipes and guidelines for reducing boot time, making your system start faster by measuring and optimizing key components of the boot process.